citp/privacy-policy-historical/a/al/all/allears.net.md

 If you have any questions about this privacy statement, the practices of this site, or your dealings with this web site, contact:

-This Privacy Policy was last modified on June 24, 2005.
+This Privacy Policy was last modified on January 6, 2008.